Blackstone & Co: British Rail products

+As of February 2025, fifteen locomotives with Mirrlees Blackstone engines (fourteen Class 60s and one Class 37/9) remain in mainline operation.

 The Stamford East railway station serviced the companies works.

 Examples of Blackstone engines can be seen at the Anson Engine Museum near Manchester.
 The former Stamford Museum in Stamford, Lincolnshire, also had a Blackstone engine on display and held an archive relating to the company.